 Well, documentation does hit the chord we need.
 But it’s just one piece in the orchestra we need to get the institutional knowledge from the brains of the old guard to the new.

 So let’s start with documentation.
 A system that enables the old and new guards to store data they can continue to pass on to whomever, whether that be BC managers or role successors.
 The information can’t be locked into a static document or system, however, to go stale.

 A dynamic platform provides the most value for organizations in the middle of this “lost knowledge” crisis.
 A platform will capture the information just as documentation would, but technology can shoulder a lot of the burden that comes with keeping the information up-to-date.

 For the early stages of these grand knowledge transfers, key features like notifications and reminders can facilitate the cataloging and updating of this information.
 This kind of environment will persistently prove its value as new personnel come into the role, make new observations, and shift the documented information to more accurately match the reality of the organization’s operations.

 Technology, as everyone already knows, is a force multiplier.
-In this context, technology not only pitches a solutions, but also efficiencies in operations.
+In this context, technology not only provides a solution, but also efficiencies in operations.
 Technology can make the interface between these transitioning roles and business continuity managers, for example, nearly seamless.
 The information that lives and changes in the space will be wholly accessible, and make an organization more resilient as a result.

-For many industries, the migration of boomer and the silent generations towards retirement casts a dark shadow.
+For many industries, the migration of key personnel towards retirement casts a dark shadow.
 But it’s easy to look past the initial intimidation of that shadow to see what solutions are available; many can prime an organization to tackle the “lost knowledge” crisis, but some also provide an edge for companies to neutralize this problem and avoid its persistence.